gkotian/gkotian.github.io/travels/_posts/2010-05-18-quito-and-meeting-matt-again.md

 site.baseurl }}{% post_url travels/2010-04-09-at-last-ecuador %}).
 But this time
 I had the advantage of at least understanding some common Spanish words and being able to make simple sentences.
-After walking about the bus terminal for half an hour, I walked up to the information desk and picked up a couple of maps
-- one of Quito and another one of Ecuador itself.
+After walking about the bus terminal for half an hour, I walked up to the information desk and picked up a couple of maps, one of Quito and another of Ecuador itself.

 It turned out that I was currently at Terminal Quitumbe, at the southern end of Quito.
 This was one of the two main bus terminals of the city (the other one